Manganese

 Price distribution

-category TRAACS Manganese Bisglycinate Chelate (20) 92
+TRAACS Manganese Bisglycinate Chelate (20)92

 Manganese bisglycinate is a specific type of amino acid chelate where manganese is bound to two glycine molecules.
 This structure creates a small, stable, and electrically neutral compound that is highly resistant to interference from dietary components and stomach acid.
 It is absorbed via amino acid transporters, leading to superior bioavailability and excellent gastrointestinal tolerability, making it a preferred choice for manganese supplementation.